sauvc/rulebook/rulebook.md

 #### Specification of props.

-- Drum: 60cm in diameter
+- Drum: 60cm in diameter and 30cm in depth.
 - Ball : 3.5-4.5cm in diameter and weigh no more than 100g in air.
 Provided by teams.
 In the event of multiple balls being dropped, only the first ball is taken to consideration.
 - Chirp Pinger :